- En Español

 - Assistance to Researchers – We help those studying whole grains by supplying information about the whole grain content of products and by oﬀering data and insight into consumer trends.
 On our website we highlight the ﬁndings of whole grain research from around the world and periodically compile summaries of these studies.

-- Contributions to Academic Literature — In 2022, we published a peer-reviewed article in Nutrients called Boosting Whole-Grain Utilization in the Consumer Market: A Case Study of the Oldways Whole Grains Council’s Stamped Product Database and coauthored another paper called Leveraging Partnerships to Amplify Whole Grain Messaging, published in the Journal of Cereal Science.
-In 2023, we will continue to look for opportunities to contribute to the scientiﬁc literature regarding whole grains.
+- Contributions to Academic Literature — In recent years, we published a peer-reviewed article in Nutrients called Boosting Whole-Grain Utilization in the Consumer Market: A Case Study of the Oldways Whole Grains Council’s Stamped Product Database and coauthored another paper called Leveraging Partnerships to Amplify Whole Grain Messaging, published in the Journal of Cereal Science.
+In 2024, we will continue to look for opportunities to contribute to the scientiﬁc literature regarding whole grains.

 - Consumer Insights Survey — We regularly conduct nationwide, census-representative surveys of consumer habits and whole grain knowledge to help us better understand how consumers are eating whole grains, where the barriers to consumption are, and where information gaps exist.
-We’ll be conducting our next survey in the summer of 2023.
-See the results of our 2021 survey here.
+We’ll be conducting our next survey in the spring/summer of 2024.
+See the results of our 2023 survey here.

 Support for Health Professionals and Foodservice.
 We can’t be everywhere, running cooking classes, sampling events, and educational sessions, so we partner with supermarkets, hospitals, universities, restaurants, and other foodservice providers to promote hands-on tasting opportunities, webinars, and social media campaigns.